theopn/dotfiles/README.md

     # Follow the prompt
     ```

-- To install fonts using `fontconfig` and the included function in `dotfiles-util.sh`:
+- To install fonts via `fontconfig` and the included function in `dotfiles-util.sh`:
     1. Navigate to [NERD Fonts download](https://www.nerdfonts.com/font-downloads) website
     2. Right-click on the font download and copy the link
     3. Execute the following